giladt/giladt/README.md

 ### Hi there 👋
 I'm Gilad, experianced VBA developer and Data-Visualization Manager.
 Resently graduaded 9 intensive weeks of Full-Stack Web Development Bootcamp at Ironhack.
 During this time I've imporoved my skills in Javascript, NodeJS, Express, React, and MongoDB.
-Worked with API's, compleated 3 cool projects and had a lot of fun along the way! :blush:
+Worked with API's, compleated cool projects and had a lot of fun along the way! :blush:

 Ready for hire as Full-Stack / Backend or Front end developer.
-📫 you can reach me in [Liknedin](https://www.linkedin.com/in/gilad-tsabar/)
+📫 you can reach me at [Liknedin](https://www.linkedin.com/in/gilad-tsabar/)

 <!--
 **giladt/giladt** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.